-The last thing we want to do at the end of the day following a long, tiring hike is unrolling a 20 lb, tent, struggle with the placement of multiple tent poles, steaks, and tie-downs.
-Only to repeat the process day in and day out.
-But that begs the question: What’s with the high price of tents?
+The last thing you want to do at the end of the day following a long, tiring hike is to unroll a 20 lb tent, and struggle with the placement of multiple tent poles, only to repeat the process day in and day out.
+This makes many beginners wonder if backpacking tents are worth the high price.

-Why are backpacking tents so expensive?
-To begin with – the fabric and pole material is rugged, durable, and meant to be repeatedly broken down and handled.
+Backpacking tents are worth the high price.
+Their fabric and pole material is rugged, durable, and meant to be repeatedly broken down and handled.
 Backpacking tents feature simple, straightforward setup designs so you can have access to a quick shelter should the moment call for it.
-Additionally, you will find that their diminutive size provides advantages that you would not get out of your traditional camping tent.

 Is An Expensive Backpacking Tent Worth It?

-Are the higher end tents worth the cost though?
-Consider a worst-case scenario – the wind is throwing the buckets of rain that are coming down sideways, thunder is booming and lightning abounds, and it is cold enough to see your breath.
+When selecting a backpacking tent, you will find that the prices can range from as little as $50 or less to hundreds of dollars.
+But are the higher end tents worth the cost?
+To answer that, consider a worst-case scenario – the wind is throwing the buckets of rain that are coming down sideways, thunder is booming and lightning abounds, and it is cold enough to see your breath.

 You are also on your own and do not have access to a solid shelter.
-At this moment, you are not going to be smiling, thinking proudly to yourself, “Not only did I save 15% by switching to Geico, but I saved another $75 not picking out that tent with the waterproof rainfly and seams.”
-Do future you a favor and select a tent that is going to take care of your needs in a bad situation!
+At this moment, you are not going to be smiling, thinking proudly to yourself, that you saved some cash buying a cheap tent.
+Do your future self a favor and select a tent that is going to take care of your needs in a bad situation!

 What Is The Difference Between A Cheap And Expensive Tent?

-What exactly are you getting out of the higher end backpacking tents vs a cheaper one though?
-Your lower-cost tents are going to provide you with your basic shelter.
-Under normal, standard conditions you will get by just fine with keeping bugs off you and staying (mostly) dry in the case of a few passing rain clouds.
+Cheaper tents are going to provide you with your basic shelter.
+Under normal, standard conditions you will get by just fine with regard to keeping bugs off you and staying (mostly) dry in the case of a few passing rain clouds.

-Depending on how much you want to carry and how much work you are willing to do, one could certainly pack a few extendable poles, some additional cordage, and a small tarp to put over the top of a cheaper tent and find comparable results to a more expensive tent.
+Depending on how much you want to carry and how much work you are willing to do, you could certainly pack a few extendable poles, some additional cordage, and a small tarp to put over the top of a cheaper tent, and find comparable results to a more expensive tent.

-In most cases, you will find that a more expensive tent is giving you a water-proof accommodation (learn about hydrostatic head) that is designed to provide a stable, temporary shelter in both hot and cold environments.
-They also may feature more intricate designs that might include a built-in sleeping pad, added ventilation, an additional/attachable outer “shell”, or even off the ground sleeping – just to name a few.
+In most cases, you will find that a more expensive tent gives you better waterproof accommodation that is designed to provide a stable, temporary shelter in both hot and cold environments.
+They may also feature more intricate designs that might include a built-in sleeping pad, added ventilation, an additional/attachable outer “shell”, or even off the ground sleeping.

 What Are The Best Backpacking Tents For The Money?

-Built-in pads or specialty added space designs are luxuries that are not necessary and will just add to your price tag.
+At a minimum, you want to be confident that you are going to be able to stay dry and stay warm in a given situation.
+Bear in mind that built-in pads are luxuries that are not necessary and will just add to your price tag.
 Couple the following options with a small, plastic ground cloth and you can feel good about your gear and what you still have left in your wallet.

-- Eureka Solitaire – Eureka has built a reputation for providing quality outdoor camp equipment and this particular tent checks in under $100; also has a waterproof floor and rain fly.
+Eureka has built a reputation for providing quality outdoor camp equipment and the Eureka Solitaire tent can be picked up fairly cheaply if you shop around.
+It also has a waterproof floor and rain fly.

-- The North Face Stormbreak I – Coming in around the lower $100’s, you get a well-designed and relatively spacious tent that is going to keep you and your gear dry.
+The North Face Stormbreak I comes in at the next step up in terms of budget, and you get a well-designed and relatively spacious tent that is going to keep you and your gear dry.